Costs

 - Surgeon and anaesthetist's fees: if you have a Medicare card, you can take the surgeon's and anaesthetist's invoices to Medicare and receive a rebate.
 There will also be some out-of-pocket costs.
 You will need to discuss this with the surgeon and anaesthetist prior to surgery.

 - Hospital's fees: you will be required to pay the hospital charges yourself.
-Medicare does not pay hospital fees.
+Medicare does not pay a rebate for hospital fees.
 You will need to discuss the charges with the hospital prior to surgery.